nuls-io/devsite/docs/Docs/s_advance.md

     "txSizeFee": "100000",
     "actualContractFee": "500950",
     "refundFee": "4499050",
-    "value": 10000000000, `The NULS that the contract caller transferred to the contract address, 0 if there is no such service.
+    "value": 10000000000, //The NULS that the contract caller transferred to the contract address, 0 if there is no such service.
-    "stackTrace": null, `failed exception stack information - string, execution failure does not necessarily have `, "transfers": [
+    "stackTrace": null, //failed exception stack information - string, execution failure does not necessarily have , "transfers": [
-        `This refers to the transaction information of the contract address transferred out of the main network currency (NULS), which has nothing to do with the token, has nothing to do with the token, and has nothing to do with the token.
+        //This refers to the transaction information of the contract address transferred out of the main network currency (NULS), which has nothing to do with the token, has nothing to do with the token, and has nothing to do with the token.
 Under normal circumstances, the contract transaction of the token transfer will not have such a transaction.
-The following is an example. `
+The following is an example.
         {
             "txHash": "4877f6a865dea5b4ac82a8370d73e62da15bc7acb2145a03822dddfdab329d2b",
             "from": "tNULSeBaN1rhd9k9eqNkvwC9HXBWLQ79dRuy81",